KenDickey/Cuis-Smalltalk-Tonel-Browser/README.md

 Note that this is a fairly complete port of STON, but a "lite" port of Tonel from the Bee Smalltalk folks -- NOT a port of the mountain of code from Pharo.
+In particular, missing commas or any method not preceeded by a category will cause an error.

 Copyright not assigned is copyright "Cuis", all other packages carry original copyrights.